jhnbyrn/951-KLR-PAGES/dme_lambda_code_walkthrough.md

 		clear 24h.2 # unused
 		3F = 6 # timer value loaded from 11AD
 else:
-	clear 24h.1 # load went below 102 without the timer expiring, so we don't be disabling lambda after all
+	clear 24h.1 # load went below 102 without the timer expiring, so cancel the whole business

 if 25h.4: # if this is set, it means NTCII was < ~15C during cranking
 	threshold = 50C # 11CE, contains 8Ch/140